titumozammel/human-energy-economics/README.md

 Development strengthens Individual Capability and Organizational Capability.

-Enablement creates the organizational conditions through which those capabilities can be effectively applied.
+Enablement creates the organizational conditions through which capability can be effectively applied.

 > **Develop capability.
 Enable application.
 Expand execution.**